Hawxy/CitizenEnforcer/README.md

 # CitizenEnforcer
-A Discord.Net moderation & edit/delete log bot running on .NET Core 2.1
+A Discord.Net moderation & edit/delete log bot running on .NET Core 2.1.
+Created for a partnered Discord server (~14,000 users)

 Features:

 - Warn/Kick/TempBan/Ban/Unban commands
 - Logging via detailed embeds (moderator, caseID, userID etc)
-- Automatic logging of Bans & Unbans if done via Discord instead of a bot command
 - Lookup of previous moderation actions against a specified user
+- Automatic handling of Temporary bans
 - Automatic logging of deleted and modified messages in requested channels
+- Fallback logging of Bans & Unbans if done via Discord instead of a bot command

 Libraries used: